 Antiques are a piece of history, frozen in an object, says London antiques dealer Patrick Sandberg.
 They represent a time, a place, a maker and an owner.
 Each one has had an incredible journey, and their story is entwined with the item.

-Antique enthusiasts can unlock this knowledge and piece together the story, yet this wealth of information takes time and passion to acquire; here is a list of 10 of the best ways to learn more about antiques.
+Enthusiasts have the opportunity to unlock this knowledge and piece together the story, yet to learn about antiques takes time and passion.
+Patrick offers a list of 10 of the best ways to get started.

 Visit an antique dealer

-Dealers are professionals in the industry and have gained an incredible amount of knowledge through their many years of trading with antiques.
+One of the quickest ways to learn about antiques is via dealers.
+As professionals in the industry, they have gained an incredible amount of knowledge through their many years of trading with antiques.
 It is likely that the trade of these treasured items isn’t just their occupation, but also their passion in life.
 Their wealth of expertise is invaluable, and it is more than worthwhile taking a trip to your local antique dealer, or a specialist afar to have a chat with them and understand your collection or pieces in more detail.

 Attend an auction

 Auctions allow you to browse, view, hold and consider a range of antique pieces.
-There is often an abundance of special antiques that are waiting to be sold, and although you don’t always get to speak to the seller, it is a great place to test your knowledge, meet other enthusiasts, get an idea on the current prices and enjoy the thrill of the auction house.
+There is often an abundance of special items that are waiting to be sold, and although you don’t always get to speak to the seller, it is a great place to test your knowledge, learn about antiques, meet other enthusiasts, get an idea on the current prices and enjoy the thrill of the auction house.

 Antique fairs offer a high-quality experience for all visitors.
 With a large collection of specialists and enthusiasts, all trading their pieces and knowledge, you are sure to learn something new about the antique market.
 Fairs are one of the best places for finding your antique treasures and one-of-a-kind pieces.